 Posted on Jul 02, 2013 by Calandra Buckner

 Often when designing or redesigning websites, we mostly think about the design and overall aesthetic, and less about the ability for users to find the site, or the overall optimization.
 What’s the point of a website that looks amazing but can’t be found and isn’t functional?
 Or even a site that can easily be found but isn’t visually engaging?
 The whole purpose of a website is for it to be found and for relevant content to be delivered to its visitors.
-The design and optimization of your website affects your SEO campaign, PPC campaigns, and the overall user experience of your website.
+The design and optimization of your website affects your SEO campaign, PPC campaigns, and the overall user experience of your website, reason why you need to makes sure to use a low code development software.
 When building or redesigning a website or pages, it’s crucial to incorporate aspects of both SEO and PPC.
 These tactics should be utilized during the design process and also used for future optimization further down the line.
 Let’s take a look at some of the most useful SEO and PPC tactics and practices you should apply when creating a new website.

 Posted on Mar 06, 2013 by Calandra Buckner

 The digital environment is constantly changing.
 Consumers are consistently taking in information through various channels, which include: laptops, desktops, smartphones, tablets, and even smart TV’s.
 Smartphones especially, have become so indispensable to our daily lives that 80% never leave home without their phones in hand.
 Given this shift in devices and usage, organizations need to adopt websites that are functional, searchable, and provide a great user experience to visitors in all aspects.
+There are SEO’s for all types of businesses such as plastic surgeon SEO.
 This is where responsive design comes into play.
 Responsive design refers to having a website that is designed and programmed specifically so that the design layout is universal across all platforms.
 The chief benefit of having a responsive design is that you don’t need to have separate mobile, tablet, and PC versions of your site.
 Responsive design is a shift in how we view websites across all devices.
 However, most don’t realize that a responsive design layout is a little different from a mobile design layout.
 A mobile website refers to designing a website that will appear on smartphones and tablets in the most user friendly way possible for those screen sizes and the correlating style of interaction.
 Design layouts for mobile websites aren’t usually the same or largely congruent to the desktop version of the site.

 Although design layouts and aesthetics for responsive sites are meant to span across all devices, optimization is still an important aspect of any website.
 Let’s take into consideration the following statistics: